-Typically when we write about Facebook it’s riddled with invective about its liberal use of your personal information, its unchecked spam applications, and even its ability to ruin marriages.
+Typically when we write about Facebook it’s riddled with invective about its liberal use of your personal information and even its ability to ruin marriages.
 Today, however, we appluad the social networking site’s efforts in removing approximately 20,000 underage users every day.

 A 2011 study by the Pew Internet & American Life Project has shown that nearly 50% of all 12-year-olds in the US are on Facebook, despite not meeting the site’s age requirements.
 Teens from 13 to 17 see a massive increase in usage of the social network, with user numbers jumping from 64% to 82% in that 4-year period.